-- Acts which mislead, deceive, manipulate, coerce or fraudulently influence any internal or external accountant or auditor in connection with the preparation, examination, audit or review of any financial statements or records of CFS.
+- Acts that mislead, deceive, manipulate, coerce or fraudulently influence any internal or external accountant or auditor in connection with the preparation, examination, audit or review of any financial statements or records of CFS.

 - Abuse of power or authority, for example, Finance Director asking Finance Manager to make false declarations on company’s accounts.

-- Physical and emotional bullying by colleague.
+- Physical and emotional bullying by colleagues.

 - Sexual harassment:

 - Physical harassment (sexual gestures, inappropriate touching etc.).

 - Verbal harassment (sexual comments/jokes, asking for sexual favours etc.).